How to get Forge hosted Laravel application Security Headers perfect

 See these blogs that helped me out:

 A special mention also to Spatie who has https://github.com/spatie/laravel-csp.
-I couldn't get it working so reverted to output with newlines.
+I couldn't get it working so reverted to formatted output with newlines.